I’ve deliberately put the poems and stories up front because that’s what this blog is about: the writing, not the writer.

 For the most part, however, the material you’ll read here is previously unpublished.

-I have two collections of verse currently in print: A Guernsey Double, in collaboration with UK poet, Peter Kenny, and Strange Journey, a book of poems published in 2011 dealing with the transition from childhood to old age.
+I have three collections of verse currently in print: A Guernsey Double, in collaboration with UK poet, Peter Kenny; Strange Journey, a book of poems published in 2011 dealing with the transition from childhood to old age, and my most recent collection, Stone Witness, published by Blue Ormer.

 |Bordeaux, Guernsey, by Jane Fleming|